boredcactu/reading-notes/read-401-py/read-20.md

 # You may have another version of Django installed
 ```

-> Now if you want to dig deep into Django [click here](https://docs.djangoproject.com/en/3.1/intro/tutorial01/)
+> if you want to dig deep into Django [click here](https://docs.djangoproject.com/en/3.1/intro/tutorial01/)

 ## **_references:_**